PyChanyoung/PyChanyoung.github.io/_posts/2023-11-25-ABTestingInterviewwithaGoogleDataScientist.md

   </p>
 </details>

 <details>
-  <summary>Final Thoughts and Future Directions</summary>
+  <summary><b>Final Thoughts and Future Directions</b></summary>
   <p>
-    Interviewer: "Yeah, I agree with that too specifically I was thinking that if one email is more catered towards helping out because you should help out on our survey versus another one is more catered towrads here's $10 and it's pretty easy way to make $10 then you're kind of biasing for people that have a financial incentive versus people that just have a regular kind of helping out incentive towards your research study.
+    <strong>Interviewer:</strong> "Yeah, I agree with that too specifically I was thinking that if one email is more catered towards helping out because you should help out on our survey versus another one is more catered towrads here's $10 and it's pretty easy way to make $10 then you're kind of biasing for people that have a financial incentive versus people that just have a regular kind of helping out incentive towards your research study.
 So that makes sense.
 Let's say that this is a corrupt result saw changes in a variety of places right whether it's the subject line or something else and let's say you want to run like a great experiment next time.
 You still have some financial budget.
 You mentioned that you would just test $5 next to see what would happen is that the perfect experiment that you could run next time like what is the perfect experiment that you would run instead of this like $10 kind of financial reward system?
 Could you just like describe it from start to end?"
   </p>
   <p>
-    Candidate: "Oh yeah, sure.
+    <strong>Candidate:</strong> "Oh yeah, sure.
 So the goal that we are trying to optimize here, is conversion rates.
 I mean, we want as many people to fill the survey as possible.
 So, it's not just the completion rate we would want them to put effort into filling the survey.
 So we would look at the completeness of the survey or the length of if there are text questions we look at the length of the text all that.
 So, even those should also be considered as the winning I mean the important metrics not just the conversion rate.

     So I will first decide on what are is important to me so are those like the coimpleteness is that important as well, so if it is what is the weight rate so I will create like a hybrid metric which is representative of what success looks like for me.
 So that will be my step one is to have like a good overall metric.